Harshdev625/Face-Recognition-Brain-Backend/README.md

-# Face Recognition Brain Backend
+# Smart Brain Backend
-This is the backend server for the Face Recognition Brain application, which is built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+This is the backend server for the Smart Brain application, which is built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 The purpose of this backend server is to handle the API requests from the frontend, communicate with the MongoDB database, and provide the necessary functionality for face recognition.

 # Installation
 To set up the backend server locally, follow these steps: